Code-Institute-Submissions/LordButley-PartyUp_DecResub/README1.md

 Welcome to Party Up!

+Any gamer will tell you about the dangers of "solo queuing" and how quickly it can erode the ranks that you've diligently earned.
+We here at Party up want to remind you of something we all forgot a long time ago, before the COVID, before the internet, before God of War: Video games are better with your friends!

+Enter Party Up!
+The one stop shop for :

+* Meeting likeminded gamers and making friends
+* Putting together crack squads to push the limits of your skill level and boost your ranking
+* Trophy Hunting or Achievement Unlocking.
+Here you can team up and smash out those multiplayer goals with ease.
+* Fun - so you don't want a new BFF, nor care about high-level gaming.
+That's alright.
+Here you can find other people who also just want to mess around

+Party Up is a full-stack software development project that has been built using Django and Bootstrap frameworks, with additional HTML, CSS and JavaScript.

 <!-- As all developers will tell you, being able to type quickly and accurately is an invaluable skill.
 Not staring at your index fingers whilst trying to work out where the missing semi-colon is actually really useful!

 And what else do developers love?
 Gamification!
 Introducing TypeKwondo, where you get to improve your typing skills, whilst competitively playing a typing game in a theme of your choosing.
 On top of this, you can also compare your scores with the leaderboard and try and make it into the top 5 best typers ever (*not an official title)  -->